 Our Company

 Hologram USA Networks Inc. is an experienced holographic next-generation production company that integrates hologram, virtual reality, 360-degree video and streaming video to provide distinctive and original entertainment experiences to a diverse, young and socially-conscious global audience.
 We own our unique patent-protected hologram projection technology and hold exclusive rights to commercially exploit holographic images and performances of an array of famous entertainers.
 We produce live, life-size hologram shows, display hologram programs in our hologram theaters, and license our technology and content to theaters and venues across North America.
-In September, 2017, we collaborated in the opening of a flagship hologram theater in Los Angeles, California on Hollywood Boulevard’s “Walk of Fame,” which included a never before seen feature length hologram performance.
+In September, 2017, we collaborated, with our affiliate FOTV Media Inc, in the opening of a flagship hologram theater in Los Angeles, California on Hollywood Boulevard’s “Walk of Fame,” which included a never before seen feature length hologram performance.

-We hold the exclusive global hologram projection distribution rights for all media for original holographic shows in which the holograms of Dean Martin, Bing Crosby, Billie Holiday, Tammy Wynette and Jackie Wilson and comedians such as Bernie Mac, Red Foxx and Andy Kaufman perform for new live audiences, known as “resurrection shows.”
-These shows were developed for us in cooperation with HUSA Development Inc., a company affiliated with Alkiviades (Alki) David, our Chairman and Chief Executive Officer, and distributed pursuant to a license from Mr. David’s company, which is the exclusive patent license holder in the United States and Canada of the projection system technology for presenting holographic shows.
+We hold the exclusive global hologram projection distribution rights for all media for original holographic shows in which the holograms of Bing Crosby, Billie Holiday, and Jackie Wilson and comedians such as Bernie Mac, Red Foxx and Andy Kaufman perform for new live audiences, known as “resurrection shows.”
 Our hologram technology has been used by major global brands, political campaigns and a network of theme parks to enhance audience engagement worldwide.
-We have collaborated with Universal Music Group to project current living artists in live hologram performances for stage and television, including Florida Georgia Line and The Band Perry with ABC Television (Disney) and Jimmy Kimmel Live!
+We have collaborated with Universal Music Group to project current living and deceased artists in hologram performances for stage and television.
 We also intend to produce holographic shows of live boxing, live mixed martial arts cage fights, live comedians in partnership with comedy clubs and live music concerts with Universal Music and Universal Music Latin America.

 Since our inception, we have been an innovator in holographic entertainment.
 In September 2016, we won two Internet Marketing Association IMPACT Awards for Innovator of the Year and Best New Marketing Platform in recognition of our work with patented holographic projection technology.
 Our significant experience and unwavering commitment to this space has resulted in the creation of a sophisticated back-end system to support our technology.
 This technology includes proprietary holographic production and display systems.

-We monetize our hologram technology through the production of live and recorded holographic performances and events, sales of concessions and merchandise related to our holographic performances, the licensing of our hologram technology and distribution of holographic content to media networks and websites administered by companies controlled by Alki David.
+We intend to monetize our hologram technology through the production of live and recorded holographic performances and events, sales of concessions and merchandise related to our holographic performances, the licensing of our hologram technology and distribution of holographic content to media networks and websites administered by companies controlled by Alki David.
 With the net proceeds of this Offering, we plan to further expand our holographic entertainment events and content offerings to become the leading holographic entertainment company.
 We were founded by media entrepreneur Alki David in 2012 and launched our holographic events in 2014.
 We manage our business from our headquarters in Beverly Hills, California.